Mary Magdalene (2018 film): Production

-In February 2016, Rooney Mara joined the cast of the film portraying the titular role of Mary Magdalene, with Garth Davis directing the film, Universal Pictures, Film4 Productions and See-Saw Films will co-produce the film, with Iain Canning and Emile Sherman serving as producers.
+In February 2016, Rooney Mara joined the cast of the film portraying the titular role of Mary Magdalene, with Garth Davis directing the film, Universal Pictures, Film4 Productions and See-Saw Films co-produced the film, with Iain Canning and Emile Sherman serving as producers.
 In April 2016, Mara's partner Joaquin Phoenix was in talks to portray the role of Jesus Christ.
 In July 2016, Chiwetel Ejiofor and Tahar Rahim joined the cast of the film.
 In September 2016, Hadas Yaron joined the cast of the film.
 Hildur Guðnadóttir and Jóhann Jóhannsson composed the film's score, the latter's final score before his death in February 2018.

 Principal photography began on October 3, 2016 and concluded on December 2, 2016.
 The film was shot in Rome and in multiple locations in Southern Italy including Matera in Basilicata, Gravina in Puglia in Apulia, Trapani in Sicily and Naples in Campania.

+Music

 Release

 In February 2016, it was reported that The Weinstein Company would distribute the film.
 It was originally scheduled to be released in the United States and Canada on November 24, 2017.
 In August 2017, the release was pushed back to March 30, 2018.
 In January 2018, it was pulled from the schedule.
 In March 2018, it was announced The Weinstein Company would no longer distribute the film, and the producers were attempting to find another distributor to release the film.
 IFC Films distributed the film in the United States on April 12, 2019.

 The film had its world premiere at the National Gallery in London on February 26, 2018.
 It screened at the Audi Dublin International Film Festival on February 28, 2018.
 It was released in Australia on March 22, 2018.